YoC00lig/Elevator-Management-System/README.md

 </ul>

 <h3> ▫️ Run a program: </h3>
-<p> To run the program you can execute the following command:
+<p> To run the program you can execute the following commands:

 ```
 ./gradlew run